mlabbe/jfdi/readme.md

 - First class support for non-compiler building (LaTeX, shaders, etc.)
 - Build system will always be one small Python file with no third party dependencies.
 - Provides a small API to simplify build tasks; much less typing than stock Python libraries
-- Generate a self-documented build template to get started with `--init`
+- Generate a self-documented build template to get started with `init`
 - Automatically swaps dir slashes for easy x-platform scripting
 - Used by the author for a handful of small projects for three years and counting